SaiKolapudi/Patent_Summaries/README.md

 df = evaluate_all("patent_docs.csv")
 ```

-In this instance, `patent_docs.csv` holds the prized, preprocessed patent text.
+In this instance, `All_Patents.csv` holds the prized, preprocessed patent text.